cisagov/ScubaGear/baselines/powerbi.md

 - _Rationale:_ Disabling this feature keeps internal users from inviting guest users.
 Therefore guest users can be limited from accessing potentially risky data/APIs.
 If an agency needs to allow guest access, the invitation feature can be limited to users in specific security groups to help limit risk.
 - _Last modified:_ June 2023
+> [!Note]
-- _Note:_ If this feature is disabled, existing guest users in the tenant continue to have access to Power BI items they already had access to and continue to be listed in user picker experiences.
+> If this feature is disabled, existing guest users in the tenant continue to have access to Power BI items they already had access to and continue to be listed in user picker experiences.
 After it is disabled, an external user who is not already a guest user cannot be added to the tenant through Power BI.

 ### Resources